elitak/nixos-infect/README.md

-This script aims to install NixOS on Digital Ocean droplets (starting from one of the distros that Digital Ocean supports out of the box)
+This script aims to install NixOS on Digital Ocean droplets, Vultr servers, or OVH Virtual Private Servers (starting from distros that these services upports out of the box)

-These are the only supported Digital Ocean images:
+## Source Distros

+This script has been tested and can install NixOS from the following source distros:

+On Digital Ocean:
 - Fedora 24 x64
 - Ubuntu 16.04 x64

+On Vultr:
+- Ubuntu 18.10 x64

-It has also been successfully tested on OVH Virtual Private Servers (with debian)
+On OVH Virtual Private Servers (experimental):
+- Debian

 YMMV with any other hoster + image combination.

+## Considerations

 nixos-infect is so named because of the high likelihood of rendering a system inoperable.
 Use with caution and preferably only on newly-provisioned